Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

-Figures \ref{fig:c1} and \ref{fig:c2} illustrate the posterior distributions of $C_i^r$.
-It can be seen that different $C^r_i$ have different shapes. $C_i^r, (i=3, 7, 8, 10, 16, 17, 18, 20, 22, 23, 28, 29, 30, 32, 33, 36, 63, 66, 69, 83, 88, 90)$ have a large probability near both boundaries.
+Figure \ref{fig:c2} in Appendix \ref{app:B} illustrates the posterior distributions of $C_i^r$.
+It can be seen that different $C^r_i$ have different shapes. $C_i^r, (i=3, 7, 8, 10, 16, 17, 18, 20, 22, 23, 28, 30, 32, 33, 36, 63, 66, 69, 83, 88, 90)$ have a large probability near both boundaries.
 Their posterior PDFs are dependent on both sides.
-In addition, $ C_i^r, (i=1, 2, 6, 11, 26, 34)$ only depend on one side.
+In addition, $ C_i^r, (i=2, 6, 26, 29, 34)$ only depend on one side.
 This can also be seen from their posterior distributions.
-One side has a shape similar to half-Gaussian distribution.
+One side has a shape similar to a half-Gaussian distribution.
 The constraint of these $C_i^r$ at this side is reliable, but the other side gives no constraint of these $C_i^r$.
-Finally, these ten $C_i^r , (i=4, 5, 12, 13, 14, 15, 19, 21, 25, 31)$ give Gaussian-like posterior PDFs, so these ten results have higher credibility.
+Finally, these twelve $C_i^r , (i=1, 4, 5, 11, 12, 13, 14, 15, 19, 21, 25, 31)$ give Gaussian-like posterior PDFs, so these twelve results have higher credibility.
 Of course, 17 data to fit 38 $C_i^r$ is far from adequate.
 There exists an overfitting problem.
 Hence, some $C_i^r$ are boundary-dependent.
-This property is the same as those in Ref. \cite{Yang:2020eif}.
+This property is similar to those in Ref. \cite{Yang:2020eif}.

 Table \ref{table34} gives the fitting values of $C_i^r$ and compares the results in Refs. \cite{Yang:2020eif,Bijnens:2014lea,Jiang:2015dba}.
-The brackets “[” and “]” denote the results are strongly dependent on the lower and the upper boundaries, respectively.
-The parentheses “(” and “)” denote the results are weakly dependent on the lower and the upper boundaries, respectively.
-We have tried to double the boundaries, the strong-dependent boundaries deviate from the original values a lot, while weak-dependent boundaries will change the original values slightly.
+The brackets “[” and “]” denote that the results are strongly dependent on the lower and the upper boundaries, respectively.
+The parentheses “(” and “)” denote that the results are weakly dependent on the lower and the upper boundaries, respectively.
+We have tried to double the boundaries, the strong-dependent boundaries deviate from the original values a lot, while weak-dependent boundaries change the original values slightly.
 Of course, the boundaries chosen in Ref. \cite{Yang:2020eif} are wide enough, they cover almost all results in the other references \cite{Colangelo:2012ipa,Jiang:2009uf,Bijnens:2014lea,Jiang:2015dba,Bijnens:2011tb,Kampf:2006bn,Kampf:2006bn,Jamin:2004re,Bijnens:2003uy,Cirigliano:2005xn,Unterdorfer:2008zz,Cirigliano:2006hb,Bernard:2007tk,Moussallam:2000zf}.
-Hence, the truth values have a large probability in the intervals in Table \ref{table34}.
+Hence, the true values have a large probability in the intervals in Table \ref{table34}.